stimulate()

 cannot be used as a CSS selector, does not have to be unique in your DOM and is part of your dataset

 .
-Similar names, entirely different concepts and functions.value
+Similar names, entirely different concepts and functions.

 and data-value